-Although slavery is commonly thought to be a thing of the past, human sex trafficking still exists today, globally and throughout the United States, when traffickers use force, fraud, or coercion to control other people for the purpose of engaging in commercial sex.
-There were an estimated 4.8 million victims of sex trafficking worldwide in 2016, and the United States of America leads all other nations in driving demand – meaning citizens of the United States are purchasing sex in greater numbers than any other nation.
+Although slavery is commonly thought to be a thing of the past, human sex trafficking still exists today, globally and throughout the United States.
+There were an estimated 4.8 million victims of sex trafficking, feeding a $150 billion industry worldwide in 2016.
+The United States of America is one of the largest global consumers of human trafficking goods and services.
+U.S. citizens purchase sex in their home communities and around the world in greater numbers than any other nation.